Institute of International Peace Leaders

 He shows them how to make their own meal and daily living skills at any given chance between his school and extracurricular life.

-(ii) In 2017, In Zaib’s work has been identified and covered by Voice of America VOA in a Russian Language to educate and uplift other parents and students with Special Needs at the Children’s March in DC platform.
+In 2017 Zaib participated in Children’s march on Washington DC.
+Zaib’s work has been identified and covered by Voice of America VOA in a Russian Language to educate and uplift other parents and students with Special Needs.

-1. Over the years of his educational Zaib has been a higher achiever and an Honor roll Student and member of Honor Society
+Over the years of his educational Zaib has been a higher achiever and an Honor roll Student and member of Honor Society

-5. 2015 and 2017: Twice the Presidential Award achiever from two different
+In 2015 and 2016: Twice the Presidential Award achiever.

-Modeling for Prom attires, at one of the biggest departmental store chains of Dillard’s in partners with “Prom Brings It” a nonprofit also featured in nationally known magazine called “Seventeen”
+Modeling for Prom attires, at one of the biggest departmental store chains of Dillard’s in partners with “Prom Brings It” a nonprofit also featured in nationally known magazine called “Seventeen.”

 In the year 2016-2017 Served as a Democrat Diversified Youth Caucus

-1. Since 2016 Zaib is Go high Nonprofit Ambassador for “Education Equity and Social Opportunity Development”
+Since 2016 Zaib is Go high Nonprofit Ambassador for “Education Equity and Social Opportunity Development”

-2. As year for 2021: Currently Zaib is participating in speaking personally in General Assembly to identify the gaps of systematic injustice for students and learners of Exceptional Education participation to be treated with dignity, respect and inclusion of a proper planning and pacing of student success rather having, Virginia Education Board to be selective with their student’s success based on their student This voice is reaching millions out there nationally and globally now.
+As year for 2021: Currently Zaib is participating in speaking personally in General Assembly to identify the gaps of systematic injustice for students and learners of Exceptional Education participation to be treated with dignity, respect and inclusion of a proper planning and pacing of student success rather having, Virginia Education Board to be selective with their student’s success based on their student This voice is reaching millions out there nationally and globally now.

-“Equity in Education and Technology Literacy” is the new survival in life post
+“Equity in Education and Technology Literacy” is the new survival in life post pandemic, due to all interactions being conducted through technology only.

 As Zaib continues, we hope that he can find your support to grow his voice even stronger and develop a better world for all who are fighting their educational and human rights, but still unheard.